-Many types of sports injuries can occur to the feet and ankles, but they can generally be divided into two broad categories:
+While there are many different types of sports injury that can occur within the feet and ankles, their causes can be divided into two general categories:

-- Acute injuries.
-These tend to be the ankle sprains, fractures, and other injuries caused by a sudden impact or force.
+- Acute Traumatic Injuries – These are the ones you tend to think of first when you see someone getting carted off the field; the fractures, ankle sprains, and other injuries that can come from a sudden impact or force.

 Treating Foot and Ankle Sports Injuries

 Good sports injury treatment starts with you.
-When you feel pain – especially if it’s sudden – stop what you’re doing immediately and begin RICE therapy as soon as possible.
+When you feel pain – especially sudden pain – stop your activity immediately and begin RICE therapy as soon as possible.

 - Rest.
-Take weight off the affected foot or ankle.
+Keep your weight off the affected foot or ankle as often as possible

 - Ice.
-Apply an ice pack or other source of cold for 10-20 minutes, 3 or more times per day.
+Apply an ice pack for 10-20 minutes, 3 or more times per day.
 Never apply a source of cold directly to the skin – always wrap it in a thin towel first.

 - Compression.
-If you are comfortable doing so, wrap the injured area with an elastic bandage, making sure it is not too tight.
-(This can be skipped if you are not confident in wrapping your foot or ankle.)
+Wrap the injured area with an elastic bandage, making sure it is not too tight.
+(This step can be skipped if you are not confident in wrapping your foot or ankle.)

 - Elevation.
 Keep the injured area at or above the level of your heart whenever you sit or lie down.

-Taking these steps for the first 48 hours after an acute injury can significantly reduce pain and swelling, and it can be helpful for many overuse injuries as well.
+RICE therapy in the first 48 hours after an acute injury can significantly reduce pain and swelling and can be helpful for many overuse injuries as well.